-There were no other emoluments payable to the independent non-executive directors during the year (2019: Nil).
+There were no other emoluments paid or payable to the independent non-executive directors during the year (2020: Nil).

-There was no arrangement under which a director waived or agreed to waive any remuneration during the year (2019: Nil).
+There was no arrangement under which a director of the Company waived or agreed to waive any remuneration during the year (2020: Nil).